-by Will Falk / Deep Green Resistance In Park City, the task is clear: Stop climate change, or the snow stops.
+Editor’s note: This is the first installment in a multi-part series.
+Browse the New Park City Witness index to read more. by Will Falk / Deep Green Resistance In Park City, the task is clear: Stop climate change, or the snow stops.
 Snowpack is the region’s freshwater supply and water is life.
-So, stop climate change or the community will lose life.
-This is not news to most Parkites.
-And, thankfully, many Parkites have … Continue reading New Park City Witness: How Do We Tell the Whole Truth?
+So, stop climate change … Continue reading New Park City Witness: How Do We Tell the Whole Truth?

 One human language is much too small to convey the ever unfolding meanings at play in the world. by Will Falk / Deep Green Resistance I am an environmental activist.
 I have depression.
 To be an activist with depression places me squarely in an irreconcilable dilemma: The destruction of the natural world creates … Continue reading Fight Back: An Ecopsychological Understanding of Depression